hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 * A morphism of sheaves is an isomorphism if and only if it induces isomorphisms on all stalks.
 * Exactness of sequences of sheaves can be tested on stalks: a sequence is exact if and only if it is exact after passing to each stalk.

-Thus stalks translate global questions into pointwise checks.
+**Intuition 7.5.** Thus stalks translate global questions into pointwise checks.
+TODO expand on intuition

 #### Example